kevinxpfeiffer/stock-report/README.md

 python3 -m stock-report
 ```

-You can find your pdf in the download folder
+You can find your pdf in the download folder.

 ## Examples
 You can view the examples [here](https://github.com/pfeiffer-dev/stock-report/tree/main/examples).